Wave Topology in Hall MHD: Eigenbundle Topology

-On a sphere $S^{2}_{\epsilon}$ of infinitesimal radius $\epsilon\!>\!0$ centered at the origin in $\hat{\mathbf{k}}_{1}$-space, the unit eigenvectors can be expressed in spherical coordinates $(\hat{k}_{x1},\hat{k}_{y1},\hat{k}_{z1}) \equiv (\hat{k}_{1}\sin\theta\cos\varphi,\hat{k}_{1}\sin\theta\sin\varphi$, $\hat{k}_{1}\cos\theta)$, \begingroup \endgroup The Chern numbers for $\Psi_{\pm}^{\!\!\!\!\!\pm}$ are thus,
+On a sphere $S^{2}_{\epsilon}$ of infinitesimal radius $\epsilon>0$ centered at the origin in $\hat{\mathbf{k}}_{1}$-space, the unit eigenvectors can be expressed in spherical coordinates $(\hat{k}_{x1},\hat{k}_{y1},\hat{k}_{z1}) \equiv (\hat{k}_{1}\sin\theta\cos\varphi,\hat{k}_{1}\sin\theta\sin\varphi$, $\hat{k}_{1}\cos\theta)$: \begingroup \endgroup The Chern numbers for $\Psi_{\pm}^{\!\!\!\!\!\pm}$ are thus,

-The nonzero Chern numbers confirm the non-trivial topology of the HMHD waves.
+The nonzero Chern numbers confirm the nontrivial topology of the HMHD waves.
 In the ideal MHD limit, the Weyl point approaches infinity and effectively ceases to exist.
-Thus, non-trivial topology is not found in ideal MHD.
+Thus, nontrivial topology is not found in ideal MHD.